-The shrubby kinds are cultivated in a greenhouse with a minimum winter temperature of 45 degrees and out of doors where little or no frost occurs.
+The shrubby kinds are cultivated in a greenhouse with a minimum winter temperature of 45 degrees and outdoors where little or no frost occurs.
 When wintered indoors in pots or tubs they may be placed out of doors during the summer.
-They grow up to 10 ft. in height, have woody stems, large ovate leaves, and produce pink, yellow, red or white trumpet-shaped flowers in summer.
-The plants are either grown in large pots or tubs, or planted in a prepared bed in the greenhouse.
+They grow up to 10 ft. in height, have woody stems, and large ovate leaves, and produce pink, yellow, red or white trumpet-shaped flowers in summer.
+The plants are either grown in large pots or tubs or planted in a prepared bed in the greenhouse.

 Propagation is by inserting cuttings of young shoots in a greenhouse in spring.

 The annual kinds are suitable for the mixed flower border during summer.
-They grow about 3 ft. in height; have large ovate leaves and trumpet-shaped flowers in white, red or pink.
+They grow about 3 ft. in height, have large ovate leaves and trumpet-shaped flowers in white, red or pink.
 The seeds are sown in light soil in a warm greenhouse in March.
 The young plants are transplanted singly into small pots and are planted out of doors in rich soil and in full sun as soon as it is safe to plant tomatoes outdoors.
 In the South the seeds may be sown directly out of doors.

 The chief annual kinds are D. Metel, 3 ft., blush white; D. Metel rubra, red.
-D. meteloides, grown as an annual although technically a perennial, is 1-3 ft. high.
+D. meteloides, grown as an annual although technically a perennial is 1-3 ft. high.
 Its fragrant white blooms are tinged with pink or lilac.

-Economic Uses.
 One kind of Datura, D. Stramonium, the Jimson Weed or Thorn Apple, furnishes an important drug with narcotic, anodyne and antispasmodic properties, commonly known as Stramonium.
 It is a coarse-growing annual plant found naturalized as a weed in most parts of the United States.
 Its juice is poisonous and eating wilted plants is likely to prove fatal.